Find Your Fish

 Black Angelfish (Pterophyllum scalare)

 If you are thinking of buying a Black Angelfish make sure that you have an aquarium of at least 30 gallons with the following water conditions, 75-82° F, KH 1-5 and pH 5.8-7.0.
-Like with plenty of other fish these Angels like to have lots of room for swimming and a few places to hide out in.
+Like with plenty of other fish, these Angels like to have lots of room for swimming and a few places to hide out in.

 This species of Angelfish is considered to be fairly easy to breed.
 If you have multiple Angelfish, wait till they pair off and then separate them into another aquarium.
 Be sure there is some sort of flat surface in the tank or the females will not lay their eggs.
-When the female Black Angelfish does choose a spot, the male it right behind her to fertilize the eggs.
-It only takes about 3 days before the eggs hatch and you will see your fry.
-They should be fed newly hatched brine shrimp until they are able to eat flake foods.
-Once they grow bigger they develop an omnivorous diet including vegetables and meaty foods.
-Brine Shrimp and Bloodworms along with flake food is acceptable as well.
+When the female Black Angelfish does choose a spot, the male performs a rather odd courting dance captured in the video below.

 Hitch (Lavinia exilicauda)